motibytes/motibytes.github.io/_journal/hacking-my-future.md

 In the last few months I've started to think about how I operate, what works for me, what I believe, and how I will create my future.
 I came to find that the conceptual understanding I choose to have of the Universe very much defines the limitations I set on what is possible.
-Prepare for liftoff..
+Prepare for liftoff.

-1. Background: Hacker
+## 1. Background: Hacker

-Before any foundation is made I thought back to what it is I do.
+Before any foundation is made I thought back to __what it is I do__.
 If _the actions make the man_, than the man I am is a hacker.
 I change, I modify, I rework what I understand again and again until I find what works, to an almost methodical level.
 This is the whole game for me.